microsoft/PowerToys/doc/devdocs/run-as-admin-detection.md

    - key to key remapping
    - Global level shortcuts remapping
    - App-targeted shortcuts remapping

-## How PowerToys will keep you running

-We understand users will run applications elevated.
-We do as well.
-We have two options for you when this scenario happens:

-1. **Recommended:** PowerToys will prompt when we detect a process that is elevated.
-Click relaunch, accept the UAC prompt and it be running as admin :)
-2. Enable "Always run as administrator" in the PowerToys settings.

 [uac]: ../images/runAsAdmin/uac.png "User access control (UAC)"
 [elevatedWindow]: ../images/runAsAdmin/elevatedWindows.png "Run as admin"